pracaks/SPOJ/README.md

 # SPOJ
-Hi this is repository of my Solutions at SPOJ
+Hi this is repository of my Solutions of SPOJ Problems :
 Amit Kumar Sharma (xamitksx)